Death of the Hero

 By David Roberts, Creative Director

 We have felt it, and we have seen it.
 Yet only recently has the enormity of this issue really made itself known to me.
-Throughout my video game journey I have consistently taken the roles of individuals who “the fate of the world, rests on their shoulders.”
+Throughout my video game journey I have consistently taken the roles of individuals whom “the fate of the world, rests on their shoulders.”
 From Cloud Strife, Solid Snake, Raziel, Lara Croft, James Bond, to the very real veterans of WWII, and larger-than-life personalities such as Tiger Woods and Tony Hawk.
 Today, we are inundated with blank-slates and create a character menus for avatars that likely wouldn’t last basic training, never mind a confrontation with the hordes of the apocalypse.
 We have gone from “it could be no one but this specific person with this specific set of skills and experiences” to “it could be anyone, it could be you.”
-And not in the Alan Moore Killing Joke “one bad day away” scenario, no. Much more sinister than that.
+And not in the Alan Moore The Killing Jokeone bad day away” scenario, no. Much more sinister than that.
 Modern media would have you believe that you, yes you, have the moral fortitude and endurance to overcome situations that would break any normal person.
 This creates a dichotomy where if it could be anyone, then the deed means nothing.
 Worse than that yet, it introduces freedom of self above all else, the inverse of the traditional reluctant hero.
 Where once the greatest stories and the greatest heroes were forged by a necessity for personal sacrifice, modern fables flatten all cost and highlight only irrefutable moral authority.

 This is easily quantified by looking at society in general and who makes games.
-Most creators are from affluent to semi affluent families and nations, clearly so if they can pursue an artistic career and purchase the necessary equipment.
+Most creators are from affluent to semi-affluent families and nations, clearly so if they can pursue an artistic career and purchase the necessary equipment.
 The drive for the creator to voice thier dissatisfaction with the status quo has gone, replaced by a self-congratulatory need.
 Those of us who have experienced life in all its ugliness are few and far between, and many men are societally forced into physical labour.
-Where once a large section of the male demographic had served in the military, it has been replaced with men and women who want the perks of the platform without the weight of responsibility.
+Where once a large section of the male demographic had served in the military, it has been replaced with men (and women) who want the perks of the platform without the weight of responsibility.
 Which leaves me with Banshee Interactive.
 If no one else is writing our story, then I must.